dinushanupama/ThirdEye/README.md

-WeeklyStatus - Enterprise Reporting System
+ThirdEye - Enterprise Reporting System

-WeeklyStatus is a secure, role-based MERN stack application designed to streamline team reporting, project tracking, and managerial oversight.
+ThirdEye is a secure, role-based MERN stack application designed to streamline team reporting, project tracking, and managerial oversight.
 It features an integrated Retrieval-Augmented Generation (RAG) AI assistant to provide dynamic team insights.

 📋 Prerequisites
 Before you begin, ensure you have the following installed on your machine: